Unmatched Dominance/C411 He Explored Alone

 "I'll come find you later.
 Let's leave it at that."

-"Yu Yuan!"
-Lau Ying called out, but he seemed not to hear, simply waving goodbye without looking back.
+Liu Ying called out, but he ignored her, simply waving goodbye without looking back.

-"Senior Sister Lau, don't worry," a charming young girl reassured her, her hands casting moonlight.
+"Senior Sister Liu, there's no need to worry," a charming young girl reassured her, her hands casting moonlight.
 "He's right.
-This place is ancient.
-Anything that could have been found here has already been discovered.
-No one lingers in these parts for long."
+This region is ancient.
+Anything that could have been discovered here has already been found.
+No one lingers in this area for long."

-"Plus, this area is under the watchful eye of the Devil Palace and Demon Palace.
-Any disturbance or signs of battle would be quickly detected."
+"Moreover, this place could easily draw the attention of those from the Devil Palace and Shadow's Keep.
+Any disturbance of spiritual energy or signs of battle will be quickly detected."

-Comforted by these words, Lau Ying watched Yu Yuan's departure in silence, letting out a soft sigh before saying, "Let's move on."
+Comforted by these words, Liu Ying watched Yu Yuan's departure in silence, then let out a soft sigh, "Let's move on."

-She resumed her role as guide, leading the group toward the site of the meteor's fall, while Yu Yuan's figure receded into the distance.
+She resumed her role as the guide, leading the group towards the site of the meteor's fall.

-Half an hour later, Yu Yuan paused in a section of the water, his gaze fixed on the remains of a wrecked ship.
+Yu Yuan came to a halt in a stretch of water, his gaze fixed on a wrecked ship with intense concentration.

-This vessel was larger and broader than both the Silver Rainbow Magic Shuttle and the Fallen Star Eyes, its dark form resting silently on the ocean floor like a slumbering behemoth.
+This vessel was larger and broader than both the Silver Rainbow Shuttle and the Fallen Star Eyes, its dark form resting quietly on the ocean floor like a slumbering black behemoth.

-The ship's hull was riddled with dense cracks, the unmistakable marks of being slashed through by a blade.
+The ship's body was riddled with dense cracks, clearly inflicted by sharp blades.

-"This sunken ship is an object from beyond our world, having descended alongside a shard of a star to its resting place here."
+"This ship is an artifact from beyond our world, having descended here with a starshard in tow."

 Report